angieolonan/CSNETWK-MCO1/README.md

      ```
      /?
      ```
-3. Output Field
-   The output field is included to display server status from other users as well as systemmessages from the interaction of the client and the server application.
+3. **Output Field:** The output field is included to display server status from other users as well as systemmessages from the interaction of the client and the server application.
-5. Error Message
-   Error messages are outputted upon unsuccessful execution of commands.
+5. **Error Message:** Error messages are outputted upon unsuccessful execution of commands.